 Rodeo Drive draws more up-market clientele and is better for fashion-conscious pre-teens and teenagers than for little ones.

 It's pronounced roh-DAY-oh (there are no cowboys here).
-The streets aren't paved with gold, but the shoppers who frequent this three-block haven of haute couture must have plenty of the precious metal, judging from the Lamborghinis, Rolls Royces and Bentleys parked curbside.
-Despite its high-falutin' reputation, tourists outnumber shoppers, so don't be embarrassed to join the window-shopping and jaw-dropping.
+The streets aren't paved with gold, but the shoppers who frequent this three-block haven of haute couture must have plenty of that precious metal, judging from the Lamborghinis, Rolls Royces, and Bentleys parked curbside.
+Despite its high-falutin' reputation, tourists outnumber shoppers, so don't be embarrassed to join in the window-shopping and jaw-dropping.

-Even this grown-up kid can't resist the Cupcake ATM at Sprinkles bakery just off Rodeo drive.
-It's continuously stocked freshly baked cupcakes, cookies and even cupcakes for your dog.
-And how much fun is it to see that cute little box appear with a cupcake inside?
+Even grown-up kids can't resist the Cupcake ATM at Sprinkles bakery just off Rodeo Drive.
+This little convenience is continuously stocked freshly baked cupcakes, cookies, and even cupcakes for your dog.
+It's a fun treat just watching that cute little box appear with a cupcake inside.